Phaedra Parks Flips On Kenya Moore Friendship: Did She Forget Their Truce?

 A post shared by PHAEDRA (@phaedraparks) on

-Parks decided to walk out of the party and when she opened up to her about why she walked out, Phaedra told Kenya Moore that she was still very upset with her about the Apollo Nida drama.
+Parks decided to walk out of the party, and when she opened up to her about why she walked out, Phaedra told Kenya Moore that she was still very upset with her about the Apollo Nida drama.
 Now, she’s opening up about why she seemed to forget their truce and why she flipped on their friendship.

 “I do not deem divorce an occasion for celebration.
 Divorce disrupts lives and has an adverse impact on everyone involved, especially children.
 Why would someone want to celebrate that?
 I have great reverence for the sanctity of marriage, and the fact that she felt it was appropriate to celebrate the demise of any marriage informed me of how very different we are,” Phaedra Parks revealed in her Bravo blog for The Real Housewives of Atlanta.

 Cynthia Bailey felt the same thing, as she was divorcing Peter Thomas.
 Even though they were on good terms, she didn’t feel it was appropriate to celebrate the end of a marriage and a friendship.
-On the trip to Hawaii, Cynthia and Peter had been getting along and she felt odd celebrating that he was out of her life as a husband, even though that was the truth.
+On the trip to Hawaii, Cynthia and Peter had been getting along, and she felt odd celebrating that he was out of her life as a husband, even though that was the truth.
 And while Bailey trusted that Kenya had her best intentions at heart, Phaedra Parks didn’t see it that way.

 “While we had called a truce and were working in a positive direction, I am not sure we ever actually arrived at the intersection of friendship and trust.
 True friendships are not easily built nor are they quickly destroyed by a mere disagreement.
 I am mature enough to know our differences make us unique, however, indifference and disrespect create discord,” Phaedra Parks adds.